NewDos/80: Commands

 The following is a list of NewDos/80 commands:

 Reception

-While criticizing NEWDOS's "nearly incomprehensible documentation", Jerry Pournelle wrote in 1980 that it was "a much better operating system" than the "needlessly complex" TRSDOS and stated that "Tandy ought to be marketing NEWDOS+ themselves".
+While criticizing NEWDOS's "nearly incomprehensible documentation", Jerry Pournelle of BYTE wrote in 1980 that it was "a much better operating system" than the "needlessly complex" TRSDOS and stated that "Tandy ought to be marketing NEWDOS+ themselves".
+A 1982 review in the magazine stated that NEWDOS/80 2.0 "may be the most powerful operating system for any microcomputer", with "much better" documentation, albeit not written for novices.